 Anti-Stress Tips for Women

-We talk about the many health issues caused by stress but don’t hear how much easier it is for an attacker when he or she victimizes a stressed out person.
-As women, we generally take on other people’s stress as well as well as our own; either concern for their situation or trying to help them remedy it.
+We talk about the many health issues caused by stress but don’t hear how much easier it is for an attacker when he or she victimizes a stressed-out person.
+As women, we generally take on other people’s stress as well as our own; either concern for their situation or trying to help them remedy it.

-Tip: Think about where you were “before” the economic stress.
-What was your life like?
 Note how your life has changed and what lessons you can learn from it.
-Maybe “cutting back” has been an eye opener for you about certain things.
-For example: you may be healthier taking your lunch to work and avoiding expensive coffee every day.
+Maybe “cutting back” has been an eye-opener for you about certain things.
+For example, you may be healthier taking your lunch to work and avoiding expensive coffee every day.

 Tip: Smile even when you don’t feel like it.
 Your body chemistry changes when you smile and makes you feel better automatically.
 This will ease the stress of others around you as well.

 Compliment people.
 Genuine, honest compliments are few and far between.
 Your compliment spoken to a complete stranger may make that person’s day and could be the only one they’ve gotten in months!
 Something as simple as, “Cute earrings,” or “That haircut looks great on you,” or “Nice watch,” can make someone’s day and makes you feel good in the process.

 Women impact the world every day as wives, friends, girlfriends, coworkers, mothers, grandmothers, aunts, sisters, daughters, etc. so just think of how learning simple ways to reduce our own emotional stress helps those around us while decreasing vulnerability to physical danger by looking stronger and more confident.